We are very keen that the garden will be 'for everyone to enjoy' - including (especially!) children and young people.

 Some of these are still under discussion, some are in the queue of things to do, and some need further resources.
 Let us know if you can take responsibility for organising any of these or would like to collaborate with us.

 The resources and facilities in the garden are a bit restricted at the moment but should improve soon, especially when we have a new pavilion and new toilets across the park (Q4 2017).
-The toilets are locked at 7pm in the Summer.
+The toilets are locked at 7pm in the Summer and earlier in the Winter.

 If you contact us, we might be able to meet you there and open the club hut so you can have access to a kettle - but we are a very small group of volunteers and don't have a massive amount of spare time.